stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 Tasks are defined and customized in a `Gruntfile.js` file, which lives in the root directory of your project.
 Check it out to see what Yeoman set up for you.

 ### Bower
 Nobody likes going to GitHub or random developers' sites to download a .zip of a JavaScript tool.
 Like when fetching a Node package with `npm install ___`, Bower lets you say `bower install ___`.
 The component is then saved in a directory of your choosing, generally, `app/bower_components/` for Yeoman-generated apps.
-Assuming you wanted jQuery, you would `bower install query`, then include the relevant file inside of your HTML file, `<script src="bower_components/jquery/jquery.js"></script>`
+Assuming you wanted jQuery, you would run the `bower install query` command, then include the relevant file inside of your HTML file.
+In our case, `<script src="bower_components/jquery/jquery.js"></script>`

 ## A Typical Application